 - Now work one nail at a time.
 Using mid-thickness nail art brush, paint each segment with a different shade of nude/brown nail polish to create a gradient effect.

 - Accurately remove the tape.

 - Repeat steps 3 and 4 on all fingers.

-- Clean up around cuticles if required and apply a top coat.
+- Clean up around cuticles with an angled brush if required and apply a top coat.
 If you used matte polishes to create this look, you can leave your design as it is or apply a matte top coat to smooth it out.
 If you used glossy nail polishes make sure you apply a matte top coat.